kwotsin/academic-kickstart/content/post/deep_infomax/index.md

 ### Statistical Constraint

 We finally introduce the statistical constraint that is one of the goals to simultaneously train the model on, apart from maximizing local/global MI.
 The constraint requires the encoded feature distribution (in this case, the global features) to be close to some statistical prior distribution, using the classic minimax loss found in GANs to measure the divergence $\mathcal{D}(\mathbb{V} \mid\mid \mathbb{U}\_{\psi, \mathbb{P}})$.
+This goal can be defined as:

 $$
 (\hat{\omega}, \hat{\psi})\_P =